Dr. Eric J. Amis

 Department of Polymer Science

-Eric J. Amis, Ph.D., is dean of the College of Polymer Science and Polymer Engineering and has responsibilities as Vice Provost for Research at the University of Akron.
-He has a special interest in research engagement with industry.
+Eric J. Amis, Ph.D., is dean of the College of Polymer Science and Polymer Engineering and has a special interest in research engagement with industry.

 Dr. Amis came to UA in 2014 from United Technologies Research Center, where he was Director of Physical Sciences since 2009.
 He led a team of 140 scientists and engineers responsible for research and development in advanced manufacturing, materials and chemical sciences, structural integrity, applied physics, and measurement science.
 In addition, he was responsible for developing external partnerships aligned with UTC strategies in advanced manufacturing.